79manuel/orgvan/content/blog/is-clutter-holding-you-back.md

 I don’t believe you need to be a minimalist and remove even 10% of your belongings to start to feel the impact.
 Getting rid of a little clutter can a long way.

 My clients have all agreed that this feeling of purging - one stage of getting organized - delivers a feeling of being lighter.
 Possessions carry real weight - and weight holds you down and it prevents you from moving forward.
-This is true both physically (imagine running with a heavy backpack) as well as mentally and emotionally.
+It’s believable if it’s a backpack when you’re running.
+But it also works mentally and emotionally.
 Clutter can slow you down in ways that may surprise you.

 I believe the process of organizing your home is like that of a caterpillar transforming into a butterfly.
 It goes into its cocoon, and there it undergoes a beautiful transformation, coming out as a freer and lighter creature.
 Getting organized is also a transformative process, and it can take time.
 Time that is well spent thanks to the peace of mind and sense of comfort you regain from your home.